Welcome to CPA School Council

-Our School Council is made up of a representative from each class in Key stage one and Key stage two.
+Our School Council is made up of a representative from each class from Y2-Y6.
+The council representative is democratically voted for at the start of each academic year.

 Our School Council meet regularly and discuss issues about our everyday school life.
 We also discuss current issues on our agenda with our whole class and feed this back to the meeting of the School Council and to the Headteacher and Chair of Governors.